 A glass blower and good customer designed an exclusive stopper for PAU Vodka in Hawaii and we designed a custom cork-style stainless steel stopper for PAU's top-shelve brand (1st pic below).
-The PAU company signed the design over to me exclusively and it is SS-6500 and there it is patented.
+The PAU company signed the design over to me exclusively and it is SS-6500 and it is also patented.
 Another customer and friend who creates high-end men's jewelry needed an exclusive stopper for a solid gold lion structure he designed for the top of a stopper to fit a $4,000 decanter and he loved our stainless cork style.
 Together we designed the 'decanter' stopper, which is also patented (look at me with these patents!).